pjanaya/sequelize-restful-extended/README.md

 [![Build Status](https://travis-ci.org/pjanaya/sequelize-restful-extended.svg?branch=master)](https://travis-ci.org/pjanaya/sequelize-restful-extended)

 A connect module based on a fork of sequelize-restful.
 Creates a restful API with associations from your Sequelize models and allows you to include parameters like `sort`, `offset`, `limit` and `order`.
-It also allows more complex operations like data range filters or include WHERE LIKE fields in SELECT operations.
+It also allows more complex operations like data range filters or include complex WHERE operations with many conditions in the fields.
+This operations include LIKE, GTE (Greater than or equal ">="), GT (Greater than ">"), LTE (Lower than or equal "<="), LT (Lower than "<") and NE (Not equal "!=").

 It uses the Sequelize function `findAndCountAll` instead of `findAll`.
 Thanks to this, the basic GET request returns the total count of rows in the response.
 This number doesn't take account of the query parameters `offset` and `limit`.
 This feature makes easier to do pagination using the generated API.